If you're out of BEST Queso Fresco, reach for Cotija Cheese, Feta Cheese, Ricotta Cheese, Cottage Cheese, and Monterey Jack Cheese.

 Lucky for us, the cheese aisle is brimming with options that can step up to the plate.

-Folks, we’ve all been there.
-You’re in the middle of cooking, you reach for that crumbly, tangy queso fresco, and panic sets in — it’s not there.
+You're in the middle of cooking, you reach for that crumbly, tangy queso fresco, and sets in.
+It's not there.

 It's a flavor booster, a texture magician, and sometimes, the star of the show.